 The Burren National Geopark is an area of outstanding natural beauty and heritage with special types of species of flora, fauna and rock formations.
 Take the family on an unforgettable drive through the Burren or organise a guided or unguided walking, cycling or heritage trail to take in many of the historic and natural sights.
 The Burren Food Trail highlights the great dining and interesting options for Families such as having homemade ice cream at the Linnalla Café in New Quay or Hazel Mountain chocolate factory and shop at the foothills of the Burren.

-After lunch pay a visit to Aillwee Cave and Bird of Prey Centre.
+After lunch pay a visit to The Birds of Prey Centre, located at Aillwee Caves.

 Later in the day, take a family horse ride through the heart of the Burren with the Mountain View Horse Riding Centre.
 You can stop along the trek and have a snack as they are happy to provide a packed lunch if required.

 The Aran Islands are a set of three Islands which are located three miles off the coast of Doolin and are rich in our national language, culture, heritage and geology.
 The Islands offer great peace and tranquillity, meandering walls, patchwork fields, quiet beaches and a welcoming island people.